Description of a Haitian rara band

 Reflecting on that experience and subsequent conversations with my informants, I can see several elements of the rara band which find their parallels in Haitian Christian churches.
 These would include the writing of original songs by church musical groups, a strong functioning lay structure in the local church, the use of rhythmic music accompanied by hand clapping, and the use of homemade musical instruments.

-In the literature I have read on Haitian voodoo, I did not run across descriptions of rara bands.
-Though they appear to have far more voodoo elements in them than Christian elements and seem to be organized by voodoo priests, does this omission mean they are actually viewed by scholars as a Lenten season activity?
-It would be interesting to ask leading authorities on voodoo why rara bands weren't mentioned in descriptions I encountered of that religion.
+In the literature I have read on Haitian voodoo, I did encouinter across descriptions of rara bands.
+Though they appear to have far more voodoo elements than Christian elements and seem to be organized by voodoo priests, does this omission mean they are viewed by scholars as a Lenten season activity?
+It would be interesting to ask leading authorities on voodoo why rara bands weren't mentioned in descriptions I have read of voodoo.

 -- Howard Culbertson,